Create Waterfalls ...

 The Gap Between What You Built and What You're Seeing Online

-Kotaku's Kenneth Shepard put it plainly: while other players are engineering elaborate self-running cities, his Pokémon are living in what he described as makeshift homes that look like solitary confinement cells.
+One player described the contrast perfectly: while other players are engineering elaborate self-running cities, his Pokémon are living in what he called makeshift homes that look like solitary confinement cells.
 That's a relatable image for anyone who has opened a life sim after a long day only to feel immediately behind.

 Here's the thing, though.
 Pokopia doesn't have a leaderboard.
 There's no timer counting down to when your town needs to be finished.
 The game has no mechanism that tells you your habitat is wrong or your progress is too slow.
 That pressure?
 It's coming entirely from comparison, not from the game itself.

 The players building those incredible towns aren't doing it because Pokopia demands it.
 They're doing it because that's what speaks to them.
 Some came in ready to create, with hundreds of hours in Animal Crossing or similar games already behind them.
-Others, like Shepard, got pulled into Pokopia's surprisingly deep post-apocalyptic mystery and rushed the main story to see how it resolved.
+Others got pulled into Pokopia's surprisingly deep post-apocalyptic mystery and rushed the main story to see how it resolved.
 Neither approach is wrong.

 What the Game Actually Rewards